himanshup/escoreboard/README.md

 Fetched data from Pandascore's REST API on tournaments and matches for popular eSports games (League of Legends, Overwatch, etc).

-Currently has data on the following League of Legends leagues:
+Currently has data on the following League of Legends leagues (for 2018):
 * NA
 * EU
 * LCK
 * LPL
 * LMS

-Overwatch leagues:
+Overwatch leagues (for 2018):
 * Overwatch League
 * World Cup